 If you have a spa or small heated pool and it meets the conditions below, then the three-yearly mandatory inspections won’t apply to it and you’ll be responsible for compliance going forward.
 We’ll need to sign if off though, so if our records show that you’re a spa or small heated pool owner, we’ll be in touch to arrange an inspection free of charge.

-Spa pools can use lockable lids as a barrier as long as:
+Spa pools can use lockable lids as a barrier if:

 Four basic types of device can be used: air gaps, vacuum breakers (both atmospheric and pressure type), double check valve assemblies, and reduced pressure zone devices.

-For hose-filled pools the most common device is the hose connection vacuum breaker.
+For hose-filled pools, the most common device is the hose connection vacuum breaker.
 These devices are a specialised version of the atmospheric vacuum breaker.
-They are generally attached to hose taps and in turn to outlets such as garden hoses.
+They are usually attached to hose taps and in turn to outlets such as garden hoses.

-When emptying the water from your pool, you must ensure it does not enter the waterways.
-This means it cannot run down the stormwater drains because they discharge into streams and rivers.
-Residents connected to the council sewage system may dispose of their pool water down the sewer via a gully trap.
-Owners with alternative sewage disposal systems (e.g. septic tanks) should discuss the matter with Council.
+When emptying the water from your pool, you must make sure it doesn't enter the waterways.
+This means it can't run down the stormwater drains because they discharge into streams and rivers.
+Residents connected to the Council sewage system can dispose of their pool water down the sewer via a gully trap.
+Owners with alternative sewage disposal systems (e.g. septic tanks) should talk to us about their situation.

-Filtered backwash water may contain contaminants and so must also be put via a gully trap into the sewer.
+Filtered backwash water could contain contaminants and must also be put via a gully trap into the sewer.

-Note: It may be necessary to take precautionary measures before emptying in-ground pools where the ground water table is high or may be of concern, to prevent the pool lifting and causing structural damage.
+Note: It might be necessary to take precautionary measures before emptying in-ground pools where the ground water table is high or could be of concern, to prevent the pool lifting and causing structural damage.